-Upon initial thawing, recombinant human IL-4 should be aliquoted into polypropylene microtubes and frozen at -80°C for future use.
-Alternatively, the product can be diluted in sterile neutral buffer containing not less than 0.5 - 10 mg/mL carrier protein, such as human or bovine albumin, aliquoted and stored at -80°C. For in vitro biological assay use, carrier-protein concentrations of 1 - 2 mg/mL are recommended.
-For use as an ELISA standard, carrier-protein concentrations of 5 - 10 mg/mL are recommended.
+Upon initial thawing, recombinant human IL-6 (Cat.
+No. 550071) should be aliquoted into polypropylene microtubes and frozen at -80°C for future use.
+Alternatively, the product can be diluted in sterile neutral buffer containing not less than 0.5 - 10 mg/mL carrier protein, such as human or bovine albumin, aliquoted and stored at -80°C. For in vitro biological assay use, carrier protein concentrations of 0.5 - 1.0 mg/mL are recommended.
+For use as an ELISA standard, carrier protein concentrations of 5 - 10 mg/mL are recommended.
 Failure to add carrier protein or store at indicated temperatures may result in a loss of activity.
-Recombinant human IL-4 should not be diluted to less than 50 μg/mL for long term storage.
 Carrier proteins should be pre-screened for possible effects in each investigator's experimental system.
 Carrier proteins may have an undesired influence on experimental results due to toxicity, high endotoxin levels or possible blocking activity.

 Bioassay: Investigators are advised that the Bioassay application is not routinely tested for this material and are highly encouraged to both titrate this material and include appropriate controls in relevant experiments.
-An activity range of 0.4 - 5.0 x 10^8 units/mg, encompassing an
+An activity range of 0.5-3.0x10^8 units/mg, encompassing an

 ED50= 30-200 pg/mL, has previously been reported using TF-1 as indicator cells for proliferation, with a unit defined as the amount of material needed to stimulate a half-maximal response at cytokine saturation.